VolkovLabs/business-news/README.md

 ## Introduction

-The Business News data source is a plugin for Grafana that retrieves RSS/Atom feeds and allows visualizing them using Dynamic Text and other panels.
+The Business News data source is a plugin for Grafana that retrieves RSS and Atom feeds and allows visualizing them using Business Text and other panels.

 [![Business News data source for Grafana | News feed tutorial for Grafana Dashboard](https://raw.githubusercontent.com/volkovlabs/business-news/main/img/video.png)](https://youtu.be/RAxqS2hpWkg)